 Do not adjust your computer screen.
 Friends, it’s time.
 For me to come clean, keep things on the up and up, give it to you on the realz, yo.
 The truth is, I don’t just eat cake.
 I also eat salad.
 Lots of salad, actually.
 And in celebration of this revelatory proclamation, I thought I’d do something completely off the wall and offer you something that you can actually make for dinner tonight.
 Asparagus Caesar Salad.
 It’s a very real thing in my life.

-But there was one dish I tasted that really kind of blew my mind.
-(Like, more so than when I went all fangirl on Johnny Iuzzini and his Sexy Pastry Man pout after tasting his divine strawberry-rhubarb dessert.
-But that is neither here nor there.)
-It was a superb Springtime riff on a Caesar salad, with raw asparagus instead of the proverbial Romaine.
-I died a little tasting this flavor-packed salad.
-Inspired, I soon made my own version at home.
+In short, it’s a superb springtime riff on a Caesar salad, with raw asparagus instead of the proverbial Romaine.
+I die a little every time, tasting this flavor-packed salad.
+Specifically with a side of chilled white wine.
 Guys, you need to get on this train on the regular.
 This stuff is so, so good, and so perfect right now.

 We eat a lot of asparagus around here, usually just tossing the spears with olive oil, salt, and pepper and then roasting at about 450° for just a few minutes.
 It’s awesome, just like that.
 We don’t do a lot of raw asparagus.
 But the times, they are a-changin.